jxmot/website_template-no_bootstrap/README.md

 * [Gitkraken](<https://www.gitkraken.com/>) - My favorite Git repository manager.
 * Chrome Developer Tools
 * [Autoprefixer](<https://github.com/postcss/autoprefixer>) and on [npmjs](<https://www.npmjs.com/package/autoprefixer>) - The CSS files in this repository have been process with Autoprefixer, it will add or remove browser prefixes.
+* [CSS Grid Layout Generator](<https://angrytools.com/css-grid/>) - Easy to use, I looked at a few grid generators and this one has the cleanest UI.

 ## File Organization